siddhartha97/DCP-PP/README.md

 ![img09](Images/hld.png)

 ### About the data
 The data was gathered by writing a Python script which uses [Twitter API](https://developer.twitter.com/en/docs) and [Tweepy](https://www.tweepy.org/) to extract individual tweets.
-Twitter requires one to create a Twitter Developer account after which you can receive the authorization key and password to extract data.
+Twitter requires one to create a Twitter developer account after which you'll receive authorization keys to extract data.
 The tweets are of *JSON* format.
 A sample of the json file can be found [here](https://pastebin.com/SrVfQ7n4).

 ### Obtaining the data
 * Wrote a Python script to parse tweets.